 - Your ability to get an apartment.
 When you fill out an apartment application, your credit score is one of the factors the landlord considers.
 A poor credit score can prevent you from getting an apartment.

 - Your job.
 Potential employers can access part of your credit report.
 They might use this information to make a hiring decision, especially if you’re applying for a job where you’ll have access to company or customer money.

-- You insurance rates.
-Studies have connected credit score to driving record.
+- Your insurance rates.
+Studies have connected credit scores to driving records.
 Because someone with a low credit score is a greater risk for insurance companies, your premiums will probably be higher.

 How do I check my credit score?

 Federal law says that everyone can get a copy of their full credit report from each of the three credit bureaus (Equifax, Experian, and TransUnion) at least once per year by visiting AnnualCreditReport.com.